eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::FranchisereferalincomeRequestCompound;
 use EzmaxApi::Object::FranchisereferalincomeRequestCompoundAllOf;
 use EzmaxApi::Object::GlobalCustomerGetEndpointV1Response;
+use EzmaxApi::Object::GlobalEzmaxclientVersionV1Response;
 use EzmaxApi::Object::HeaderAcceptLanguage;
 use EzmaxApi::Object::MultilingualApikeyDescription;
+use EzmaxApi::Object::MultilingualBillingentityinternalDescription;
 use EzmaxApi::Object::MultilingualBrandingDescription;
 use EzmaxApi::Object::MultilingualEzmaxinvoicingsummaryinternalDescription;
 use EzmaxApi::Object::MultilingualEzsignfoldertypeName;
 use EzmaxApi::Object::MultilingualNotificationsubsectionName;
 use EzmaxApi::Object::MultilingualNotificationtestName;
 use EzmaxApi::Object::MultilingualPaymenttermDescription;
+use EzmaxApi::Object::MultilingualUsergroupName;
+use EzmaxApi::Object::MultilingualVariableexpenseDescription;
 use EzmaxApi::Object::MultilingualVersionhistoryDetail;
 use EzmaxApi::Object::NotificationsectionGetNotificationtestsV1Response;
 use EzmaxApi::Object::NotificationsectionGetNotificationtestsV1ResponseAllOf;